ueno-llc/gsap-tools/README.md

 **A simple tool to debug GSAP animations**

-Managing and debugging tweens and timelines in GSAP is a hassle, even with their new dev tools.
+Managing and debugging Tween and Timeline in GSAP is a hassle, even with the official dev tools.
 So we created GsapTools, an extension that makes it all so much easier.
+Click on the GSAP button to see in in action, and scroll down to know more.

 ## Installation
 ```bash